-You will enjoy a variety of perfect cuisine and dining style in 21 restaurant – Japanese, sushi restaurant, Tuscan inspired restaurant, Indian restaurant, just to name a few.
-The restaurants are also exceptional at catering for your dietary needs – vegan, gluten-free and so on.
+You will enjoy a variety of perfect cuisine and dining style in 21 restaurants: Japanese, sushi restaurant, Tuscan-inspired restaurant, Indian restaurant, just to name a few.
+The restaurants are also exceptional at catering to your dietary needs: vegan, gluten-free and so on.

 Another option for dining is room service – only in the rooms that have butler service.

-Dress code – Dress code mostly apply for the evening – trousers or jeans and long or short shirts and footwear must be worn.
-In the evening there’s not permitted wet bathing suits, shorts, t-shirts, flip-flops, hats or caps.
+Dress code: The Dress code mostly apply for the evening – trousers or jeans and long or short shirts and footwear must be worn.
+In the evening it is not permitted wet bathing suits, shorts, t-shirts, flip-flops, hats or caps.

-Tipping policy – There’s strict no tipping policy at the resort at the resorts.
+Tipping policy – There’s a strict no-tipping policy at the resort.

 Weddings – Beaches resort gift you a wedding for free as long as you book 3 nights or more at their resort.